sbjos/LMS_Codecamp/Design Document.md

 ### Backend Handling:
 - For assignments that are in `Submited` status, the backend handles the status change on the learner's side.
 - For assignments that are being reviewed by the reviewer, the status change is handled by the frontend based on if the assignment needs to be in a `Completed` or `In review` status.
+- For user creation, the backend automatically set account settings to true to allow the user to access their profile.

 ## Technology Stack
 - **Frontend:** React JS